‘Gizza job. I can do that. All you gotta do is walk in a straight line! I can walk straight!”

 – Yosser Hughes, Boys From The Blackstuff (1983)

 There is an argument that white collar workers such as journalists should be better-equipped than their 1980s working-class counterparts to change careers when redundancy throws them out of a job.

-At the moment, the PR industry looks like a good option for some.
+At the moment, the PR industry looks like a good option for many.

 But PR is growing.
 With the obvious exception of the City, recession hasn’t touched it.
 Not seriously.

 In Jon Slattery’s recent piece for the Guardian on redundancies in the regional press, the number of references to journalists looking for employment in PR is striking.

 ‘The best jobs in the regions are now in council PR,’one ex-editor tells Slaterry.
 ‘They pay well, are professional and no one’s shouting at you,”.
 A 24-year-old reporter who has just left his job on a ‘top daily in the north’tells Slattery: ‘All the young journalists wanted to get out and work as council PRs.”

 It’s not just local government that’s hiring, either.

 Last week, the marketing services group Chime Communications (which makes 55% of its revenues from PR) reported organic revenue growth of 10% during 2008.

 Dig a bit deeper, and the story gets better.
 Operating profits from PR activities rose by 30%.
 Chime, it seems, has just delivered on its promise – made in 2005 – to double its revenues in three years.